 Dropbox's business version still offers collaboration features, allowing staff to work from anywhere and to send large files via the web rather than using email.
 Additionally, the new service allows users to create a 'partition', so they can access both business and personal accounts from one client.

 However, Dropbox for Business is not as cheap as some of its rivals - such as Google Drive.
-Therefore, smaller firms might wish to try the consumer version first - which is free for modest amounts of data - and see if they like the feel of it for business.
+Therefore, smaller firms might wish to try the consumer version first - which is free for modest amounts of data - and see if they like the feel of it for business or want to go for one of these other best cloud storage services.

 Dropbox offers three tiers, the most basic of which is free for less than 2GB of data.
 The next step up is Dropbox Pro, which will cost you $10 (around £6) a month for 100GB, which you can top up by $4 if you want unlimited file recovery or versioning.